 The world's nations may claim to have unique forms of government, In reality, there have to choose from two forms—rule by a man, a "monarchy," or submission to a constitution, a "republic."
 In the 17th century, forward-looking nations like Great Britain, the Netherlands, and a few others showed everyone else how to do a republic.
 The Founders of our nation took note and decided that the new United States needed a constitutional republic as well, and how right they were!

 Duke Albrecht of Bavaria, Orlando di Lasso's employer, also led an unusual life.
 He and his wife, the Duchess Anna of Austria, led extremely religious lives, deeply devoted to the Virgin Mary.
-As a result, Lassus composed five settings of Ave Regina coelorum, seven settings of Regina coeli, and six of Salve Regina.
-Lassus also composed 104 settings of Magnificat.
-This leads musicologists to believe that Albrecht requested daily Evensong services at the court chapel.
+As a result, Lassus composed many settings glorifying the Queen of Heaven—five settings of Ave Regina coelorum, seven settings of Regina coeli, six of Salve Regina, and gave special weight to the "Song of Mary," known as Magnificat, 104 settings of it.
+Historians of the period believe that Albrecht requested daily Evensong services at the court chapel.

 But Albrecht's religious devotion was his downfall.
 He requested Lassus to compose settings of the seven Penitential Psalms.
 Lassus finished them in 1557, and they have been a favorite of choristers ever since.
 Perhaps a dozen choral groups have made recordings of them.
 I have two recordings of the Psalms, myself: one by the Hilliard Ensemble (1985) and the other by the Tölzer Knabenchor of Germany (2003).